awsdocs/aws-doc-sdk-examples/basics_scenarios/iot_scenario/SPECIFICATION.md

-# Performing device management use cases using the AWS Iot SDK technical specification
+# AWS Iot SDK Basic Scenario Technical Specification

 ## Overview
 This example shows how to use AWS SDKs to perform device management use cases using the AWS Iot SDK.